apiman/apiman/README.md

 ## 🔎 Developer Portal

-Apiman also comes with a developer portal.
-There you can allow developers to access your APIs.
-Developers can view and test your APIs to develop their own apps.\
+Apiman also comes with a skinnable developer portal which you can let external developers sign up to your APIs in a streamlined API marketplace experience.

-Check it out here: [Apiman Developer-Portal](https://github.com/apiman/apiman-developer-portal)
+Currently the [Apiman Developer Portal](https://github.com/apiman/apiman-developer-portal) lives in a separate repository.

-## Looking for support?
+## 🙋 Looking for support?

-Apiman is a non-commercial project and it is supported downstream by multiple commercial sponsors that offer support and SaaS.

- > [Scheer PAS](https://www.scheer-pas.com/en/) is the platform for flexible end-to-end support of individual processes.
-It stands for digitization and automation, regardless of how many people, systems or companies need to be integrated.

-[Scheer PAS API Management](https://www.scheer-pas.com/en/api-management/) is based on Apiman and offers you also enterprise support.\
-You may visit [Scheer PAS documentation](https://doc.scheer-pas.com/display/HOME) for further details.
+Check out [Apiman's support page](https://www.apiman.io/support.html) where you can find Apiman experts to help you.